cloudtruth/cloudtruth-cli/DEVELOPMENT.md

 ### Configuration

 To use the CLI, you'll need to configure a profile with a server URL and API key.
-Details for how to do this can be found in the [README](README.md)
+Details for how to do this can be found in the configuration section of the [README](README.md#file-based-configuration)

 Building
 --------